al2f's website / Just another blog in the 'Verse

 Sumatra

+My first choice when reading PDFs on windows.
 Where adobe’s PDF reader or microsoft edge’s PDF reader displayed a loading circle for at least a minute, and then froze, Sumatra PDF opened the file in a few seconds.

 PDF Editing